exonum/exonum-doc/src/advanced/service-testing.md

 # Sandbox Testing

+Sandbox is a mechanism that simulates the rest of the network for a node.
 The sandbox is used to test [services](../architecture/services.md), [the consensus algorithm](consensus/specification.md), and [service endpoints](../glossary.md#service-endpoint).

-Sandbox is a mechanism that simulates the rest of the network for a node.
 Using sandbox one can send a message to the node and expect some response from it which is then checked against the reference response.
 The sandbox can be used to test the consensus algorithm (by sending consensus messages to the node and verifying its response) and the operation of the services (by committing transactions to the blockchain and verifying the service response).
 Similarly, tests of the public REST API can be performed.

+## Sandbox Interface

+- `timestamping_sandbox`
+  Creates sandbox with `TimestampingService` and `ConfigUpdateService`

+- `recv`
+  Simulates receiving a message by the node

+- `send`
+  Checks if a message has been sent by the node

+- `broadcast`
+  Checks if the node has broadcasted the message of a particular content (e.g. a transaction).

+- `add_time`
+  Emulates the situation upon expiration of the specified time period (as a `std::time::Duration`struct).
+Is used for timeouts testing.

+- `a`
+  Gets socket address of the validator with the specified number.

+- `p`
+  Gets public key of the validator with the specified number.

+- `s`
+  Gets private key of the validator with the specified number.

+- `add_one_height_with_transactions`
+  Allows committing a transaction.

 ## Consensus Algorithm Testing